 Hepatitis B Virus

 The hepatitis B virus (HBV) caused by hepatitis b, is extremely dangerous when passed along to a baby during birth.
-In fact, newborns have around a 90% chance of developing lifelong health issues, including liver damage and liver cancer.
-Pregnant should always be tested as early in the pregnancy as possible, and if applicable, a vaccination should be administered.
-If early testing and treatment wasn’t given, physicians should make sure to test before delivery, as as the virus is passed along during childbirth.
+In fact, newborns have around a 90 percent chance of developing lifelong health issues, including liver damage and liver cancer.
+Pregnant women should always be tested as early in the pregnancy as possible, and if applicable, vaccination should be administered.
+If early testing and treatment wasn’t given, physicians should make sure to test before delivery, as the virus is passed along during childbirth.